19th Chess Olympiad: Individual performances

 World Champion Boris Spassky took the best score on board one (79.17%) and won a suit as a prize.
 Bobby Fischer finished a close second with 76.9% and Bent Larsen a close third with 76.5%.

 Tigran Petrosian extended his amazing run of unbeaten Olympiad games to 90 (won 58, drawn 32).

-Viktor Korchnoi lost only one game - as a result of oversleeping he defaulted to the Spaniard, Diez del Corral.
+Viktor Korchnoi lost only one game - as a result of oversleeping he defaulted to the Spaniard, Díez del Corral.
 There was no satisfactory explanation as to why (non-playing) team captain Paul Keres or one of Korchnoi's teammates could not have telephoned his room when noticing he was a few minutes late.

 Oscar Panno drew a record 15 games; however this may be partially explained by his accommodation.
 Siegen was a small place and many competitors were housed in the surrounding area.
 When Korchnoi asked Panno where he was living, his reply was "in a pure field".